iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Conditional Probability, Expectations.md

 \sum_{x\in \Omega_X}^{}xp_{X, Y}(x|y).
 $$

-The expected value of $X$ given that we observed $Y = y$ is it's just the summing up along the line where $Y = y$.
+The expected value of $X$ given that we observed $Y = y$ is it's just the summing up the moment along the line where $Y = y$.
 Notice that, it's just a simple tweak if we want to look for a transformed Expected value for the random variable $X$:

 $$
 \mathbb{E}\left[g(X)\right|Y = y] =